yancong222/scripts/README.md

 # Scripts and modified code

--- Yan Cong, 2018-present [strategy tree here: https://github.com/yancong222/SSD-LM-STanglab]
+by Yan Cong, 2018-present [strategy tree here: https://github.com/yancong222/SSD-LM-STanglab]

 This folder contains various scripts and modified code (Python, R, javascript, Matlab, html) written and/or modified by Yan Cong starting in 2018 at Michigan State University (MSU).